Kunlong1994/lab3/Lab-06.md

 # Chatbot

 In this tutorial, we will use a Raspberry Pi to create a chatbot!
+Your Pi will be serving up it's own webpages with a interface that allows people to type in text entries and receive your Chatbot's replies.

 The Pis we are giving you have a specific set and configuration of files known as [Interaction Engine](https://github.com/nikmart/interaction-engine/wiki), created by [Nikolas Martelaro](http://nikmartelaro.com).
 Those files were pre-copied onto the microSD card in your Raspberry Pi.

 ## Connect to your Interaction Engine